ThePhantom2307/ControlPC/README.md

 ## Usage of android app
 The only thing you have to do is to press the buttons to send the commands on your pc or add application/websites in applications.

-NOTE: the application is not available for the public yet